Starling Bird: Identification, Habitat & Facts

 The Starling may be confused with the Blackbird, but the shape of the wings and shorter tail help to distinguish it.
 Their flight is direct and fast with rapid wing beats.
 It is a highly gregarious species and is often seen in huge flocks.

-Starling call and song
+Starling call and song - What do starlings sound like?

 Its usual call is a harsh ‘tcheer’.
 Their song is whistling and chattering.
 They often mimic other birds.

 Breeding starts from mid-April.
 They nest in loose colonies and isolated pairs.
-The nest is situated in holes in trees, buildings, in nest boxes and sometimes in holes in the ground.
+The nest is situated in holes in trees, buildings, in garden nest boxes and sometimes in holes in the ground.
 The nest is a loose cup-shaped accumulation of stems, leaves and other plant material.
 It is lined with feathers and moss.
 The male begins the construction of the nest before pairing has occurred, the female will then complete it.
 Both sexes incubate for twelve or thirteen days.
 Both tend the young, which leave the nest after about twenty days.

-Starling habitat and in gardens
+Starling habitat

 They like areas with scattered trees, including parks and gardens.
 They also frequent cultivated areas and moorland.
 They are also seen in city centres roosting on buildings and in trees.